 First never ask why, little kids are just impulsive and really don't know why they do stuff.
 Make it clear that hitting, kicking or hurting others is NOT acceptable and will not be allowed.
 Tell her that as a dad your job is go keep her and everyone else safe.
 I would not recommend physical punishment as that would only show her that bigger people can hit littler ones.

 I think your daughter is jealous of the attention the baby is getting.
 Be sure to give her some one on one time.
 Also, tell her that the baby is "her baby", too, and she needs to take good care of her baby.
-Then give her some ways she can help in caring for the baby.
-Be sure to praise her good behavior and remind her how much you love her.

 One more thing, if your children do anything hurtful again to their siblings, really make a big to-do over the hurt sibling.
 The one doing the hurting doesn't want the other child to have all the attention and probably wouldn't repeat this behavior.
 Just make sure first though that the offense really happened.